teolj96/Boats_Project_repo/README.md

 Overall, ANN model with increased number of neurons performed the best on this data.

+## Limitation and what can be improved
+* Dropping more outliers, since the linear regression model performed worse on higher prices
+* Using less features in the modelling
+* Doing a dimension reduction
+* Hyperparameter tuning with grid search

 OSVRNI SE NA DATA CLEANING I FEATURE ENGINEERING